How big is 5 Zettabyte?

 Different countries have different meanings of the word "Privacy".
 By definition, gathering of data which is considered to be private (secret or confidential) in the country of origin, is Espionage.
 This is not surprising, as old habbits die hard.

 I don't care, I have nothing to hide.
-Gollum has something to hide Not so fast grasshopper.
+Not so fast grasshopper.
 You do.
 In fact, the NSA just introduced the very need to keep your data private and store it locally, indefinitely.
 In the example above, suppose you used my car to take pictures as a hobby photographer of a crime scene that was in the news.
 With the data they gathered, the NSA could frame either you or me at that scene, at their peril.
 Because you and I have no access to the data they are storing about us, it will be very hard for you or me to prove that we weren't, because the NSA will not provide you or the court with data that will prove otherwise.

 The same goes for mail and other communications.
 Tabloid journalists can explain how to use one email, or once sentence from an email out of context to start a nasty gossip.
 The NSA could do that too.
 Suppose you are sharing role-playing stories with a friend over email.
 Those emails could suddenly look very interesting when placed out of context.
 Don't think they will not do that.
 Power corrupts.
 They will, and very likely already have done so.